sambastraore/Express-Project/README.md

 # Overview
 This project is an express js api containerized with docker and orchestrated with docker-compose.
 It's for academic purpose.
-An image for the API is deployed in my personal docker hub : https://hub.docker.com/repository/docker/sambastraore/my_app/general
+An image for the API is pushed into my personal docker hub : https://hub.docker.com/repository/docker/sambastraore/my_app/general

 # Endpoints
 It has three endpoints :